October 31, 2019 5 min read

 We have now determined that rats chew wires — along with almost everything else.
 The thing that sets wires aside from other materials is that wires are all over households, especially in places where rats and mice like to hide.
 These places include basements, attics, floor boards, and even the inside of your walls.
 These are the places where electrical wiring is typically hidden.

 Wiring damage caused by rats and mice cost homeowners thousands of dollars.
 Here are some of the reasons why:

 These are tell-tale signs that rats or mice have invaded your space or have been gnawing your wires:

 Now that you are better informed about the behavior of rats and mice, let’s talk about your next steps.
-There is a humane way to extinguish your rodent problem.
+There is a quick-kill way to extinguish your rodent problem.
 Whether it is mice, rats, chipmunks, or squirrels, there is a way you can track them, lure them, and eliminate them without resorting to animal cruelty.
 Check out the Goodnature A24 Rat & Mouse Control Kit as a safe alternative to traditional traps.

 These are traps that are weatherproof and use no electric shocks or toxins.
 They reset themselves so that you do not have to worry about it.
 They are good for inside and outside pests, and they use a CO2-powered shot as the key method.
 Safe trapping methods and a preventative program for your home or business is key to deterring rodents from visiting you in the first place.

 Do you have a rodent problem?
 Contact us at email@example.com with any questions or concerns about the Goodnature A24 trap.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.